-1000 Conceptual Physics (3 sh) GE
+1000 Conceptual Physics (2 sh) GE

 This course is intended to be an introductory algebra-based course in physical science.
-The course will cover selected topics in physics and astronomy with some introduction to geology and meteorology as they pertain to planetary evolution and environments.
-Emphasis will be placed on the role of technology in society, physics as a human endeavor and the present and future status of space exploration.
+The course will cover selected topics in physics and applied physics which may include: introduction to astronomy, introduction to geology, introduction to meteorology, or amusement park physics.
+In each case, emphasis will be placed on the role of technology in society, with emphasis on the environment, as well as physics as a human endeavor.
 Lab is included in this course.
-Prerequisite: MATH 1010.
+Basic competency in algebra is assumed.